auth0/Lock.swift/README.md

     .present(from: self)
 ```

-Passwordless can only be use with a single connection and will prioritize the use of email connections over sms.
+Passwordless can only be used with a single connection and will prioritize the use of email connections over sms.

 #### Passwordless Method

-When using Lock passworldess the default passwordless method is `.code` which sends the user a one time passcode to login.
-If you want to use email [Universal Links](https://auth0.com/docs/clients/enable-universal-links) you can use:
+When using Lock passwordless the default `passwordlessMethod` is `.code` which sends the user a one time passcode to login.
+If you want to use [Universal Links](https://auth0.com/docs/clients/enable-universal-links) you can add the following:

 ```swift
 .withOptions {